Definition of done examples and tips

 |Acceptance criteria met||𝥀|

-Definition of done example for a software project
+Example for a software project

 For a software project, your definition of done might include: